microsoft/CCF/sphinx/source/performance.rst

 Each of these tests creates a temporary CCF service on the local machine, then sends a high volume of transactions to measure peak and average throughput.
 The python test wrappers will print summary statistics including a transaction rate histogram when the test completes.
 These statistics can be retrieved from any CCF service via the ``getMetrics`` RPC.

 For a finer grained view of performance the clients in these tests can also dump the precise times each transaction was sent and its response received, for later analysis.
 The ``samples`` folder contains a ``plot_tx_times`` Python script demonstrating how this data may be plotted.
-The following plot was produced by this script, showing 1,000 transactions sent to the :ref:`SmallBank sample application<Example App>`:
+The following plot was produced by this script, showing 1,000 transactions sent to the `SmallBank`_ sample application:

 .. image:: img/1k_unsigned.png